Minimal change disease

 What causes MCD?

 Doctors do not know exactly what causes MCD.
 In children, MCD often happens without any known cause or reason.
-In adults, MCD may be related to:
+This is called primary MCD.
+In adults, MCD may be related to a different disease or an event. this is called secondary MCD.
+Causes can include:

 • An allergic reaction